Becky139/Breast-Cancer-Prediction/README.md

 ## Acknowledgements

 - I would like to thank my family for their valued opinions and critic during the process of design and development.
-- I would like to thank my tutor Mo, for their invaluable help and guidance throughout the process.
+- I would like to thank my tutor Mo Shami, for their invaluable help and guidance throughout the process.
 - Lastly, I would like to extend my deepest gratitude to the amazing people in Slack who helped me rigorously test every aspect of my site.